-- Register your bicycle with the Police Department. - Record the serial numbers of your belongings.
+- Register your bicycle and laptop or tablet pc with the Police Department. - Record the serial numbers of your belongings.
 Engrave or permanently mark items with a unique identifying number. - Keep your car locked.
-Store items out of sight or in your room/office. - Coats, backpacks, and purses should remain with you or be locked up.
+Store items out of sight or in your room/office. - Coats, backpacks, and separate bullet purses should remain with you or be locked up.
+Students can go online at http://police.vanderbilt.edu/students/register-your-possessions/ to register their bicycles and laptops.